jwoodrow99/test-two-ui/README.md

 # Test Two UI

-This is a component library base on shadcn ui.
+This is the PrismLabs UI component library base on shadcn ui for svelte.

 ## Usage

+This library was built with SvelteKit and has been tested in a SvelteKit project.
+We provide instructions from creating a compatible SvelteKit project and configuring it as an SPA, which is primarily how we develop our client interfaces for our web applications.

-Create a SvelteKit project following the prompts.
+### Create project

+We will be using the ```sv``` tool to create a basic Svelte Kit project with the following configuration options.

 ``` sh
 npx sv create <project_name>